Paul Naschy: Horror Icon

-In 1968, at age 34, he wrote a screenplay for a werewolf movie entitled The Mark of the Wolfman (about a Polish werewolf named Count Waldemar Daninsky) and managed to interest a Spanish film company called Maxper Producciones Cinematograficas into financing it.
-Naschy never intended to play "El Hombre Lobo" (as the doomed lycanthrope came to be called in Spain), he just wound up with the part when the producer could not find a suitable actor (they had tried to hire Lon Chaney Jr., but at age 62, the fabled Hollywood horror star was far too sickly to travel).
+In 1968, at age 34, Naschy wrote a screenplay for a werewolf movie entitled The Mark of the Wolfman (about a Polish werewolf named Count Waldemar Daninsky) and managed to interest a Spanish film company called Maxper Producciones Cinematograficas into financing it.
+Naschy never intended to play "El Hombre Lobo" (as the doomed lycanthrope came to be called in Spain), but he wound up with the part when the producer could not find a suitable actor (they had tried to hire Lon Chaney Jr., but at age 62, the Hollywood horror star was unable to travel due to health issues).

 The German distributors insisted he change his name from Jacinto Molina because it sounded too Spanish, which would have hurt the film's chances at the box offices in various countries outside of Spain.
 He created the name "Paul Naschy"....
 "Paul" after Pope Paul VI, and "Naschy" as a Germanic sounding version of "Imre Nagy", one of Naschy's weightlifting idols.
-Naschy later wrote and starred in 11 sequels featuring his Waldemar Daninsky werewolf character, and spun off a very successful acting and screenwriting career in the process.
+Naschy later wrote and starred in eleven sequels featuring his Waldemar Daninsky werewolf character, and spun off a successful acting and screenwriting career in the process.

 Naschy wrote the screenplays for most of the films he starred in, especially the horror movies.
 His most prolific year was 1972, during which time he wrote and starred in no less than seven movies.

-During the 1970s, he worked for some of the best Euro-horror film directors in the business, including León Klimovsky, Carlos Aured, Javier Aguirre, José Luis Madrid, Juan Piquer Simón, Francisco Lara Polop and José Luis Merino.
+During the 1970s, he worked for some of the best European horror film directors in the business, including León Klimovsky, Carlos Aured, Javier Aguirre, José Luis Madrid, Juan Piquer Simón, Francisco Lara Polop and José Luis Merino.
+Naschy's favorite director was León Klimovsky, with whom he made eight films.
+Naschy praised Klimovsky's professional workmanlike attitude, but he always felt that Klimovsky never allowed for enough retakes that might have improved some of their films.
+He also enjoyed working for director Carlos Aured, and was proud of the films they did together.
+Naschy also always praised Spanish actor Eduardo Fajardo as being supportive of Naschy when he was down and out.
+Naschy's favorite co-star (and co-producer) was Julia Saly, and he worked with her on fourteen of his films.